Jack Haley

 John Joseph Haley Jr. (August 10, 1898 – June 6, 1979) was an American actor, comedian, dancer, radio host, singer, drummer and vaudevillian.
-He was best known for his portrayal of the Tin Man and his farmhand counterpart Hickory in the 1939 Metro-Goldwyn-Mayer film The Wizard of Oz.
+He is most notable for his portrayal of the Tin Man and his farmhand counterpart Hickory in the 1939 Metro-Goldwyn-Mayer film The Wizard of Oz.

 Early life

-Haley was born in Boston, Massachusetts on August 10, 1898 (although some sources say 1897).
+Haley was born in Boston, Massachusetts on August 10, 1898 (some sources say 1897).
+He was raised in the Beachmont Neighborhood of Revere, Massachusetts.
 His Canadian born father John Joseph Haley Sr. was a waiter by trade, and later a ship's steward.
 He died in the wreck of the schooner Charles A. Briggs at Nahant, Massachusetts on February 1, 1898, aged 31, before Jack was born.
 He had one older brother, William Anthony "Bill" Haley, a musician, who died in 1916 from tuberculosis at the age of 21.